ntucllab/libact/docs/examples/plotpy.rst

 .. role:: python_code(code)
    :language: python

 This example shows the basic way to compare two active learning algorithm.
 The script is located in :code:`/examples/plot.py`.
 Before running the script, you need to download sample dataset by running :code:`/examples/get_dataset.py` and choose the one you want in variable :python_code:`dataset_filepath`.

 .. literalinclude:: ../../examples/plot.py
    :language: python
    :lines: 38
+   :linenos:

 First, the data are splitted into training and testing set: